-Minneapolis Murder Defense Attorneys
+Minneapolis Murder Defense Lawyer

 Murder is commonly considered the most heinous and serious violent crimes in Minnesota, and the rest of the country.
 Directly causing the death of another person is extremely serious, and can result in several different types of lasting repercussions.
 If you are facing criminal charges for murder, a conviction could potentially cause you to spend the rest of your life in prison without the possibility of parole.
 Even facing loose accusations of murder could taint your reputation.
 In light of certain accusations, you may automatically appear guilty in the eyes of the public and media before you ever step foot in a courtroom.